m7v/enigma_cli/Readme.md

 ### Information

 The Wehrmacht used the following abbreviations:
-KLAM = Parenthesis
+* KLAM = Parenthesis
-ZZ = Comma
+* ZZ = Comma
-X = Full stop (end of sentence)
+* X = Full stop (end of sentence)
-YY = Point or dot
+* YY = Point or dot
-X\*\*\*\*X = Inverted commas
+* X\*\*\*\*X = Inverted commas
-Question mark (Fragezeichen in German) was usually abbreviated to FRAGE, FRAGEZ or FRAQ.
+* Question mark (Fragezeichen in German) was usually abbreviated to FRAGE, FRAGEZ or FRAQ.
-Foreign names, places, etc. are delimited twice by "X" as in XPARISXPARISX or XFEUERSTEINX The letters CH were written as Q. ACHT became AQT, RICHTUNG became RIQTUNG Numbers were written out as NULL EINZ ZWO DREI VIER FUNF SEQS SIEBEN AQT NEUN It was prohibited to encipher the word "NULL" several times in succession, so they used CENTA (00), MILLE (000) and MYRIA (0000).
-Some examples: 200 = ZWO CENTA, 00780 = CENTA SIEBEN AQT
+* Foreign names, places, etc. are delimited twice by "X" as in XPARISXPARISX or XFEUERSTEINX
+* The letters CH were written as Q. ACHT became AQT, RICHTUNG became RIQTUNG
+* Numbers were written out as NULL EINZ ZWO DREI VIER FUNF SEQS SIEBEN AQT NEUN.
+  It was prohibited to encipher the word "NULL" several times in succession, so they used CENTA (00), MILLE (000) and MYRIA (0000).
+Some examples: 200 = ZWO CENTA, 00780 = CENTA SIEBEN AQT NULL

 #### Authentic Wartime Message from the Russian Front